-Key audit matter How our audit addressed the matter Related Party Transactions (Refer Disclosure Note 20) (Cont'd) Assessing management's evaluation that the transactions are on an arm's length basis by reviewing a sample of agreements and comparing the related party transaction price to those of comparable companies.
-Obtaining schedules of related party transactions and balances and agreeing them to for agreements in place and other source documents.
-Reviewing general ledger accounts for related part transactions and balances to identify whether a were included in the schedules provided by the company.
-Assessing the adequacy of disclosures made in the financial statements in respect to the related party transactions, balances and commitments.
+Key audit matter How our audit addressed the matter Related Party Transactions (Refer Disclose ure Note 20) (Cont'd) Assessing management's evaluation that the transactions are on an arm's length basis by reviewing a sample of agreements and comparing the related party transaction price to those of comparable companies.
+Obtaining schedules of related party transactions and balances and agreeing them to formal agreements in place and other source documents.
+Reviewing general ledger accounts for related party transactions and balances to assess the completeness of disclosure in the schedules provided by the Company.
+Assessing the adequacy of disclosures made in the financial statements in respect to the related party transactions, balances and commitments in line with IAS 24 - Related Party Disclosures.